 A recent zero-day vulnerability that affected hundreds of thousands of WordPress sites offers some insight into why a growing number of businesses are looking to managed WordPress hosting from companies like WP Engine for more than just fast-loading, highly-available websites.

 What Went Wrong With File Manager Plugin 6.4?

-The critical vulnerability was introduced back in May in version 6.4 of the popular File Manager plugin.
-The vulnerability was publicly disclosed last month, allowing unauthenticated users to access a file that was unintentionally included in the 6.4 release.
+The critical vulnerability was introduced back in May 2020, in version 6.4 of the popular File Manager plugin.
+The vulnerability was publicly disclosed a few months later, allowing unauthenticated users to access a file that was unintentionally included in the 6.4 release.
 Those users were then able to execute arbitrary commands to the library, which ultimately left hundreds of thousands of websites vulnerable to a complete takeover by a rogues’ gallery of bad actors.

 With more than 600,000 active installations, File Manager is a popular alternative to the long-used File Transfer Protocol, and because the plugin was active on so many sites, the now-patched File Manager exploit ended up setting off a global hacking spree that sent countless site owners, and security and IT professionals, scrambling for cover.

 While many sites were unfortunately breached, the exploit went more or less unnoticed by the majority of WP Engine customers, none of whom were affected by this critical vulnerability.

 Because every site on WP Engine’s platform—regardless of plan type—is protected by baseline security measures that automatically blocked this particular vulnerability from being exploited, our customers were able to continue operating their businesses without interruption.